-Each school/institute operates a Learning and Teaching Committee, or equivalent, which advises the School/Institute Director of Taught Programmes on all matters relating to the delivery of taught programmes at school level including monitoring the application of relevant QM policies and reviewing all proposals for module and programme approval and amendment before submission to Taught Programmes Board.
-Student views are incorporated in the committee's work in a number of ways, such as through student membership, or consideration of student surveys.
+The PG Law SEC deals with all matters relating to the delivery of taught programmes within CCLS, including monitoring the application of relevant QM policies and reviewing all proposals for module and programme approval and amendment before submission to Taught Programmes Board.
+Student views are incorporated in this Committee's work in a number of ways, such as through reports from the SVC, and the consideration of module evaluation questionnaires.